jhudsl/tidyversecourse/docs/03-tidying.md

 ### Regular Expressions

-Above we discuss the basics of working with strings within `stringr`.
+Above we discussed the basics of working with strings within `stringr`.
 However, working with strings becomes infinitely easier with an understanding of regular expressions.
 Regular expressions (regexps) are used to **describe patterns within strings**.
 They can take a little while to get the hang of but become very helpful once you do.
 With regexps, instead of specifying that you want to extract the first three letters of a string (as we did above), you could more generally specify that you wanted to extract all strings that start with a specific letter or that contain a specific word somewhere in the string using regexps.
 We'll explore the basics of regexps here.

 The use them in `stringr`, the general format is `function(string , pattern = regexp)`, which you'll see used in practice below.
-The set of functions from `stringr` we'll cover are listed below

 We'll cover a number of helpful `stringr` functions: